robotology-legacy/codyco-modules/README.md

 Whole-body Compliant Dynamical Contacts in Cognitive Humanoids

-The CoDyCo project is a four-years long project and starts in March 2013.
+The CoDyCo project is a four-years long project that started in March 2013.
 At the end of each year a scenario will be used to validate on the iCub  the theoretical advances of the project.